googlefonts/googlefonts-project-template/TRADEMARKS.md

-Foo is a trademark of Yoyodyne, Inc.
+Demo is a trademark of FontStudio, Inc.